 - Cannot be folded.

-11. Voyage Sports Kick Scooter
+Voyage Sports Kick Scooter

 Great for Boys

 This bright green and black scooter is just what your little boy needs for his birthday or Christmas.
-It has three wheels for sturdiness and safety, and they even light-up for a fun multi-colored ride.
+It has three wheels for sturdiness and safety, and they even light up for a fun multi-colored ride.

 It’s made with a steel-aluminum frame.
-This makes it strong and durable for playing with outdoors.
+This makes it strong and durable for playing outdoors.
 It has a maximum weight capacity of 80 pounds.

 The deck is textured for added traction.
 Be prepared to assemble this scooter when you purchase it — but it shouldn’t take too long, and an Allen wrench is included.